An Updated Assessment of Reinforcement Learning for Macro Placement: Experimental Setup

 \textbf{Step 1:} We run logic synthesis using Cadence Genus 21.1 to synthesize a gate-level netlist for a given testcase.

 \textbf{Step 2:} We input the synthesized netlist to Cadence Innovus 21.1 and use CMP (Concurrent Macro Placer) to place macros.

-\textbf{Step 3:} We input the floorplan .def with placed macros to the Cadence Genus iSpatial flow and run physical-aware synthesis.
-The physical-aware synthesis is used to generate initial placement locations (i.e., (x,y) coordinates) for all standard cells.
+\textbf{Step 3:} We input the floorplan .def with placed macros to the Cadence Genus iSpatial flow and run physical-aware synthesis, which also generates initial placement locations (i.e., (x,y) coordinates) for all standard cells.

-\textbf{Step 4:} We obtain macro placement solutions from six methods: {\em CT}, SA, RePlAce, AutoDMP, CMP and human-expert.
-(The CMP macro placement is produced in Step 2.)
-Before running {\em CT} or SA macro placement, we convert the verilog netlist to protocol buffer (protobuf) format, and use CT-Grouping to generate standard-cell clusters.
-The initial placement of standard cells obtained in Step 3 is used to guide the CT-Grouping process.
-Code to generate the protobuf netlist and group standard cells are available in {\em MacroPlacement}.\footnote{For the {\em CT} and SA runs reported here, we run the grouping flow provided in Google's {\em CT} after generating the protobuf netlist.} To generate a Bookshelf-format input netlist for RePlAce, we use the LEF/DEF to Bookshelf converter from RosettaStone \cite{RosettaStone}.
-RePlAce, AutoDMP and human experts are not given any initial placement information for standard cells or macros.
+\textbf{Step 4:} We obtain macro placement solutions from seven methods: {\em CT-Scratch}, {\em CT-AC}, {\em CT-Ours}, {\em SA}, RePlAce, CMP and human-expert.
+The CMP macro placement is produced in Step 2.
+Before running {\em CT} or {\em SA} macro placement, we convert the Verilog netlist to protocol buffer (protobuf) format using code available in \cite{TILOS-repo}, and use CT-Grouping to generate standard-cell clusters.
+The initial placement of standard cells obtained in Step 3 is used to guide the CT-Grouping process~\cite{GoldieMYJSWLJPNPTSHTLLHCD24}.
+For the {\em CT} and {\em SA} runs reported below, we run the grouping flow provided in Google's {\em CT} after generating the protobuf netlist.
+RePlAce and human experts are not given any initial placement information for standard cells or macros.

 \textbf{Step 5:} For each macro placement solution, we input the floorplan .def with macro placement locations to Innovus for place and route (P\&R).
-After reading the .def file into Innovus, we set all standard cells to unplaced, and legalize macro locations using the refine\_macro\_placement command.\footnote{Macro placements produced by RePlAce, AutoDMP, {\em CT} and SA can have macros that are not placed on grids.} We then perform power delivery network (PDN) generation.\footnote{{\em CT} assumes that 18\% of routing tracks are used by PDN \cite{CTPDN}.
+After reading the .def file into Innovus, we set all standard cells to unplaced, and legalize macro locations using the {\em refine\_macro\_placement} command.\footnote{Macro placements produced by RePlAce, {\em CT-Scratch}, {\em CT-AC}, {\em CT-Ours} and {\em SA} can have macros that are not placed on grids (cf. Subsection \ref{subsec:mismatch}).} We then perform power delivery network (PDN) generation.\footnote{{\em CT} assumes that 18\% of routing tracks are used by PDN \cite{CTPDN}.
 We implement our PDN scripts following the ``18\% rule'' for all the enablements.
 All of our PDN scripts are available at \cite{MPPDN} in {\em MacroPlacement}.} After PDN generation, we run placement, clock tree synthesis, routing and post-route optimization (postRouteOpt).